 If you are considering tummy tuck surgery in the Lakeway, Bee Cave, & Austin areas, Aspira Plastic Surgery is one of the very best leading providers in the region.
 Dr. Venkata Erella, an expertly trained and board-certified plastic surgeon, strives to provide his patients with unique and personalized procedure plans that are based on their own realistic and aesthetic goals.

 Aside from having adept knowledge in his field of study, Dr. Erella takes a patient-centered approach to ensure that his patients receive the best care possible before, during, and after their tummy tuck procedure.
-If you would like to speak with Dr. Erella personally about what he can do for you, call or schedule a complimentary consultation with us today.
+If you would like to speak with Dr. Erella personally about what he can do for you, call or schedule a consultation with us today.